 This portion of TLO's Unthought Known Resource Center profiles practitioners who work in the Unthought Known arena doing innovative, intriguing work.
-We highlight practitioners who can offer you useful insights into the complex nature of the Unthought Known.
-We feature practitioners who help people in specific professions or disciplines -- for example, leaders, learners, or change consultants -- enhance their understanding of the presence and power of the Unthought Known aspects of their minds.
-In particular, we profile practitioners who are developing new ways of working with the Unthought Known that encourage clients to respond to the difficult, disconfirming experiences in their lives in ways that expand both their awareness of and their access to the dynamic parts of their minds that day after day operate without words, looking for situations and circumstnces where old wounds can be released and repaired.
+We highlight practitioners who can offer you useful insights into the complex nature of the Unthought Known, practitioners who help people in specific professions or disciplines -- for example, leaders, learners, or change consultants -- enhance their understanding of the presence and power of the Unthought Known aspects of their minds.
+In particular, we profile practitioners who are developing new ways of working with the Unthought Known that encourage clients to respond to the difficult, disconfirming experiences in their lives in ways that expand both their awareness of and their access to the dynamic parts of their minds that day after day operate without words, looking for situations and circumstances where old, preverbal experience can be released and repaired.

 Neither of us knows Libby Wagner.
 We've never met her.
 Never done a workshop with her or been coached by her.
 And yet, here she is, the first Unthought Known practitioner we're profiling.
 What prompted us to choose Ms Wagner, given that we've never met or worked with her?
 And why are we profiling her as one of our leading Unthought Known practitioners?

 We found Libby by accident.
 One of us (Dave) was collecting transformational poems, getting ready for a coaching session with one of his TLO Though Partners.
 As usual, Dave was searching the internet looking for a specific poem, one that seemed right for his session.
 During this search, Dave saw one of Libby's poems, shared it, and this prompted both of us to visit Ms. Wagner's Boardroom Poet website.
 Not long afterwards, we both knew we needed to include Libby as the first Unthought Known practitioner profiled.
 Here's why: